 Storage for all the toys

 Surfboards, boogie boards, wetsuits, bikes and sporting equipment can take up more space than you ever expected, but are crucial when it comes to enjoying an active beach lifestyle.
 Having designated areas for each and every item is not only convenient but also keeps your home looking clutter-free.
 If you are opting to have an outdoor shower or wet area, consider having the wet-gear nearby, that way you can wash everything down at once.

 Check out Modscape’s modular beach house designs for some further design inspiration.
 These beach homes are sure to impress.

-As beach house builders in Victoria, the Modscape team is more than happy to discuss your next holiday home project.
+As a beach house builder in Victoria, the Modscape team is more than happy to discuss your next holiday home project.
 Feel free to contact us on 03 9316 6000.